codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 </Tabs>

 Display the response to the customer and allow them to select the account.
-Store the returned `id` and use it as the borrower account Id in future operations.
+Store the returned `id` and use it as the borrower's account Id in future operations.

-Next, enable your customer to create a new bank account.
+Next, you need to create a new bank account in the borrower's accounting system.
 This will be the lender's - your - virtual bank account, used to track transactions associated with your lending activity.

 Use our [Get create/update bank account model](/lending-api#/operations/get-create-update-bankAccounts-model) to get the expected data for the bank account creation request payload.
 Then, use the [Create bank account](/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.